towardsthecloud/aws-cdk-python-starter-kit/README.md

 3. Install the AWS CDK CLI and projen: `npm install -g aws-cdk projen`

-4. Install the projects dependencies using: `poetry install`
+4. Install the projects dependencies using: `pip install -r requirements.txt` and `pip install -r requirements-dev.txt`

 5. Customize the AWS Region and Account IDs in the [.projenrc.py](./.projenrc.py) file to match your AWS setup: